-Furthermore, Table 3 illustrates that at the maximum level of soya protein in wheat flour based on due diligence testing from the NABIM member companies over the past 5 years that all consumers, except those eating very small amounts of wheat flour products (minimum) would exceed both the ED01 and ED05 reference dose for soya of 0.5 mg and 10 mg soya protein respectively for all age groups.
+Further, Table 3 illustrates that at the maximum level of soya protein in wheat flour based on due diligence testing from the nabim member companies over the past 5 years, all consumers, except those eating very small amounts of wheat flour products (minimum) would exceed both the ED01 and ED05 reference dose for soya of 0.5 mg and 10 mg soya protein, respectively, for all age groups.

-It should be noted however that the maximum from the NABIM data of 1100 mg of soya protein per kg of wheat flour is higher than other values from the due diligence testing by a large margin.
+It should be noted however that the maximum from the nabim data of 1100 mg of soya protein per kg of wheat flour is higher than other values from the due diligence testing by a large margin.
 For example, the second highest value from this data is 318 mg/kg.
 Therefore, this maximum level of soya protein may give an overestimation of exposure and it is very difficult to draw conclusions about general risk management of the issue from such an extreme value.

-Finally, Table 4 shows the percentage of consumers in each age group who (based on acute consumption data) are consuming ≥ the reference amounts of 30 g, 50 g and 80 g wheat flour per day.
+Finally, Table 4 shows the percentage of consumers in each age group who (based on acute consumption data) are estimated to consume \geq the reference amounts of 30 g, 50 g and 80 g wheat flour per day.

-Table 4: Percentage of consumers consuming ≥ the reference amounts of wheat flour per day based on acute consumption (%)\
+Table 4: Percentage of consumers estimated to consume \geq the reference amounts of wheat flour per day based on acute consumption (%)